gadeamm/MacroAnalysisBloodVessels/README.md

 The area of the red channel as well as the mean and the standard deviation of the intensity of the green channel are measured.
 A table with the results is generated and it is saved in the same folder where the images are located in a folder named “output”.
 The regions of interest with a value of green mean intensity over 100 are excluded from the analysis since they are considered lymphatic vessels.
 All the dialogue boxes are closed and the macro automatically opens the next image in the folder.

+## Use or Install
+.- Use it, open the ijm-file on ImageJ or Fiji and pressing ctrl+r (or "Run").

+.- Install it, save the macro in a "Plugins" subfolder and it will appear in the menu (Plugins > Macro_AnalysisBloodVessels) upon restart of ImageJ/Fiji (for more information click [here](https://imagej.net/Introduction_into_Macro_Programming#Installing_macros)).